What is a convenience fee?

 Which states are prohibited from charging surcharges?

-The states of Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma, Texas, and Utah, which cover about 40% of the U.S. population, prohibit credit card surcharges by state law.
+There are States that prohibit surcharges on charge card transactions.
 Therefore, even though Visa and MasterCard will be eliminating the prohibition against credit card surcharges, merchants in those ten states are unable to impose credit card surcharges since they are illegal under state law.
 Unless those laws are changed, merchants in those ten states are still barred from imposing credit card surcharges.

 Does the ability to surcharge apply to merchants globally?